Mbabaei911/ToDo-list/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+also run ###"npm run server" to start REST API to write to works on separate file by port 3005 (http://localhost:3005)

 The page will reload when you make changes.\
 You may also see any lint errors in the console.